codeimpossible/codeimpossible.github.com/_posts/2010-11-29-Make-Implement-Interface-use-auto-properties.md

 yeah, like that.

-Now move your cursor over &quot;IDisposable&quot; and press ctrl+period.
-Selecting &quot;Implement Interface&quot; from the menu that appears will automagically insert all the properties and methods needed to make your class conform to the `IDisposable` interface.
+Now move your cursor over "IDisposable" and press ctrl+period.
+Selecting "Implement Interface" from the menu that appears will automagically insert all the properties and methods needed to make your class conform to the `IDisposable` interface.

 It's very handy, but it generates the properties in a way that I'm not particularly a fan of: